kajananchinniah/Gameboy-Emulator/README.md

 This is my messy implementation of a gameboy emulator using C++.
 I've been working on this on and off (whenever I had time, but sometimes I was too busy to work on it).
 I generally tried to refactor after finishing a subset of emulator though.

-## Games Tested
-- Dr Mario
-- Tetris
-- Super Mario Land
-  - Top sometimes flashes
-- Legend of Zelda Link's Awakening
-- Super Mario Land 2
-- Pokemon Red
-  - Has some graphics issues (e.g. random tiles flash on bootup)

-I tested mostly just the beginning of these games few mins of these games so note that.
-I don't recommend using this emulator for playing games.

 ## Screenshots
 ### Pictures
 ![Super Mario Land](resources/super_mario_land.png?raw=true "Super Mario Land")